SayantanRC/URLs/chrome-os-this-setting-is-managed-by-device-owner.md

    ```
    cd /mnt/stateful_partition/encrypted/var/lib/whitelist/
    ```
 4. Doing an `ls` command lists all the files, including some policy related files.
 We do not need any of them.
 Move all of them to some directory.
-Here we are already logged in as `root` (in red prompt).
+Here we are already logged in as `root` (in red prompt) and we will move them in the root users home.
 Hence enter the command:
    ```
    mv * ~/
    ```